Skills for Care Modern Slavery and Human Trafficking Statement

 We take reasonable and practical steps to ensure that all our suppliers adhere to the Modern Slavery Act 2015 and review the process and procedures annually.
 We will only trade with those organisations who can prove that they are compliant with the Modern Slavery Act.

-This statement is made in accordance with section 54 (1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for Skills for Care and its relevant subsidiaries, for the financial year ending 31st March 2020.
+This statement is made in accordance with section 54 (1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for Skills for Care and its relevant subsidiaries, from the financial year ending 31 March 2020.